Reading The Cigarette Century: Reflections on the Cultural Impact of Smoking from 1900 to 1970

 Rising to the level of a cultural icon that helps shapes several generations is no small task.
 The achievement is even more profound since it came from an inanimate object that can cause premature death.

-The modern image of the cigarette is that of a useless and harmful vice partaken by a small number of the population willing to take severe risks with their health.
-That is a far cry from what existed as far back as only 35 years ago when smoking still maintained a level of cultural relevance that appealed to roughly half the population of the United States.
+The cigarette's modern image is that of a useless and harmful vice partaken by a small number of the population willing to take severe risks with their health.
+That is a far cry from what existed as far back as only 35 years ago when smoking still maintained a level of cultural relevance that appealed to roughly half the United States population.

-How has our perceptions of cigarettes changed over the years?
-Consider this: the modern perception of an executive at a cigarette company is hardly a positive one.
-The modern incarnation of a cigarette executive is deemed little more than a greedy corporatist skirting on the margins of society boosting revenues from a practice that serves no public good.
+How have our perceptions of cigarettes changed over the years?
+Consider this: the modern understanding of an executive at a cigarette company is hardly a positive one.
+The contemporary incarnation of a cigarette executive is deemed little more than a greedy corporatist skirting on society's margins, boosting revenues from a practice that serves no public good.
 Millions of people hold such a professional in utter contempt.

-It did not always used to be that way.
+It did not always use to be that way.

 How did the public perceive a cigarette executive in the 1950s?
 The closest comparison we can make is the cigarette executive of the 1940s and 1950s was held in the same regard as modern audiences view the big names and major movers and shakers running the top social media sites.
 Yes, cigarette executives were culturally iconic business professionals who reached celebrity status.

-Literally, they held much of the culture in their fingertips.
+They held much of the culture at their fingertips.

-The Cigarette Century is not so much a book about smoking anymore than an actual cigarette is really about smoking.
-Cigarettes are really not about smoking, they are about marketing.
-They are not solely about marketing the actual product though.
-They are about marketing an identity.
+The Cigarette Century is not so much a book about smoking any more than an actual cigarette is really about smoking.
+Cigarettes are not about smoking; they are about marketing.
+They are not solely about marketing the actual product, though.
+They are about selling an identity.

 They also open a gateway into revelations about human nature and American culture in the early 20th century.